ZeltNamizake/StopThermalMediatek/README.md

-# How to disable thermal on Mediatek chipset with Termux
+# How to stop and run thermal on Mediatek chipset with Termux
 <div align="center">
   <img src="https://telegra.ph/file/48fa03b640a63e3012ef4.png" width="200" height="200">
   <br>